hmcts/finrem-ccd-definitions/README.md

 CCD stack and Financial Remedy stack to the repo as FALSE and remove the deployment from Kubernetes by running

-helm uninstall -n financial-remedy finrem-ccd-definitions-pr-<Your PR Number>
+`helm uninstall -n financial-remedy finrem-ccd-definitions-pr-<number>`